Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

 # Getting started

-You can either paste this code into the Julia REPL or into a seperate file, e.g. `get_started.jl` followed by running `julia get_started.jl`.
+You can either paste this code into the Julia REPL or run it using the `advanced_search.ipynb` notebook.
+Alternatively you can copy the code into a file like `get_started.jl`, followed by running `julia get_started.jl`.

 To start, we import the necessary packages.